2023 Australian winter: Seasonal summary

 Average precipitation deciles in Australia between June and August in winter.

 Queensland experienced its warmest June on record, and in July, most of Tasmania and south-eastern Australia also saw their warmest July ever.
 In August, the national mean maximum temperature was the second highest on record, with daytime temperatures ranking in the top 10% of historical observations across most of the country.
-Precipitation levels in the country tended to be below average in costal city suburban areas, however well above average in north-central Australia.
+Precipitation levels in the country tended to be below average in coastal city suburban areas, however well above average in north-central Australia.
 Overall, the year showed slightly above average precipitation at just over 1.6% above the mean.

 Snowfall in the Australian Alps started off slow, and peaked at 131 cm as of July 13.
 This was the lowest reading since the 2006 season which had a peak of 85.1cms.
 These low levels of snow could be attributed to the below average levels of precipitation and abnormally high temperatures seen throughout the season.
 Because of this, all of the Australian ski resorts had to postpone their opening day.
 A series of cold fronts delivered in the later stages of June, most notably between 19 and 20 getting 30–35 cm, and June 22–27 delivering between 55 and 80 cm of snow.
 On July 8, a snowstorm passed through, dumping fresh powder.
 Poor conditions following this led to a period of low snowmaking and overall a below-average season with many runs on some mountains being shut for the remainder of the season.
 The season ended prematurely compared to previous years due to the conditions.